What types of ESOL courses does Lone Star College-CyFair offer?

-First-time Cy-Fair students are required to take a placement test in order to enter the ESOL classes.
-Learners who have taken ESOL courses at Cy-Fair, Lone Star College–Fairbanks Center, or other colleges in the Lone Star College System may waive the placement test if the last course taken is within the last twelve months from the time of registration.
-Our friendly advisors will help you select the appropriate ESOL courses after you have taken the placement test.
+First-time Lone Star College-CyFair students are required to take an ESL placement in order to enter the ESOL classes.
+Learners who have previously taken ESOL courses at any Lone Star College campus or center may waive the placement exam if the last course taken is within the last 12 months from the time of registration.
+An ESOL Advisor will help you select the appropriate ESOL courses after you have taken the placement test

-I took the placement test and my score is right on the cutoff line between two levels.
+I took the placement exam and my score is right on the cutoff line between two levels.
 Which level is better for me?

 Language skills are difficult to assess by one test, and each level overlaps with other levels on the high and low ends.
-As a rule of thumb, you will be placed in the lower level to begin with.
-Classroom instructors will further evaluate you.
+A learner’s writing assessment will factor heavily in this decision as writing skills are required in all classes.

 What if I have doubts about my placement result?

 The placement test is just one of the many ways to measure a learner’s proficiency, and there are many factors influencing the test results, including familiarity with technology, test anxiety, and jet lag.
-The test result offers a beginning point for a student to start the registration process but does not limit the learner if she thinks she is misplaced.
-Usually a diagnostic test is administered on the first and second days of the course so that the classroom instructors can further evaluate students and decide if they are at the appropriate level.
+The test result offers a beginning point for a student to start the registration process.
+Prepare to spend at least an hour on the test in order to do your best.
+If you have questions about your results, the ESOL advisor can help you understand which course is best for you.

 Can I receive financial aid for my ESOL study?

 If you are an American citizen or a permanent resident, you may be eligible for financial aid.
 If you are an international student on the F-1 visa, you are allowed to work on campus for a limited number of hours while studying full-time (12 credit hours/4 classes) at Lone Star College.

 What are Intensive ESOL Integrated Skills courses (ESOL Blocks)?

 Intensive ESOL Integrated Skills courses are designed for learners who have studied English in the past and who seek intensive and in-depth language study.
-Each course combines all three language skill strands: Listening & Speaking, Reading & Vocabulary, and Grammar & Writing, with communicative learning activities and projects designed to help students apply English skills in real-life situations and provide greater understanding of American culture.
+Each course combines all four language skills strands: Grammar, Oral Communication, Reading & Writing, with communicative learning activities and projects designed to help students apply English skills in real-life situations and provide greater understanding of American culture.

 What are the Individual Skills courses?

 Individual Skills courses are those listed in the ESOL Integrated Skills except they are not blocked.
-Students who are unable to attend the intensive schedule may choose to take one of the skill courses.
+Students who are unable to attend the intensive schedule may choose which skill courses to take.

 What are Academic Bridge courses?

-Academic Bridge courses are designed for learners who are in high intermediate and advanced levels and who desire to pursue college-level study.
+Academic Bridge courses are designed for learners who are in high intermediate and advanced levels of study and who desire to pursue college-level study.
 Instruction focuses on college reading, writing, and presentation skills.